ImperatorBuzov/HastebinAPI/README.md

    # How to install HastebinAPI?

-   Add the HastebinAPI.jar library to your project Install in your project Gson
+   Add the HastebinAPI.jar library to your project and Install in your project Gson

    # How to find the link and paste?